 After I was discharged from the hospital I slept 13 hours in my apartment and woke up to the sounds of my mom cleaning.
 She was incredibly distraught, which was an irrational reaction to years of baseboard scum.
+Something more sinister had to be on the menu.

 “Jordan, your sister was stabbed by a drug addict in the emergency room last night,” she said, while dusting my TV stand.
 “The patient had a needle in her sock and the cops failed to properly pat her down.”